tracel-ai/burn/burn-book/src/building-blocks/config.md

 ## Good practices

-The interest of the Config pattern is to be able to easily create instances, factoried from this config.
-In that optic, initialization methods should be implemented on the config struct.
+By using the Config pattern it is easy to create instances from this config.
+Therefore, initialization methods should be implemented on the config struct.

 ```rust, ignore
 impl MyModuleConfig {